yegor256/blog/_drafts/_sites.md

 and [Twitter](http://www.twitter.com)
 are the social networks I'm spamming regularly.
 They are far from being perfect, but they totally dominate the market.
+I was using these guys, but they seem to be dead now:
-These guys are dead: LinkedIn, Google+.
+LinkedIn, Google+.

 <img src="/images/2017/07/sites-amazon.jpg" class="env-ico"/><br/>
 [Amazon](http://amzn.to/2ufwBbw)